Sanglorian/orcus/Orcus Rulebook - current.md

 ### Helpless
 - Attack rolls against you have combat advantage.
+- Your stance ends, if you are in one.
+- You can be the target of the Coup de Grace action.

+The helpless condition usually comes about as a result of being unconscious.

 ### Immobile

 - You cannot willingly move into another square.